-Important Note: Any components (OS, driver, utilities, middleware) selected by default within this wizard will be linked into the final image.
-However, any additional components selected by the user will only bring the corresponding sources into the project, these will only be linked into the final image if subsequently referenced.
+Important Note: Any components (OS, driver, utilities, middleware etc.) selected by default within this wizard will be be available for use within the project.
+However the linker may remove the components supporting functions from the generated image if they are not referenced from within the users project code.
 Additionally, selecting a component will automatically select any dependencies.
 Finally, please also note that this is an additive process, removing components may leave unresolved dependencies resulting in a project that will not build.

-Note: Some middleware components such as USB, are not currently compatible with the New project wizard functionality and so will be hidden.
+Note: Some middleware components are not currently compatible with the New project wizard functionality and so will be hidden.
 The recommended approach if such components are required is to import an example including the component and then modify this as required.
-Please see SDK Project Component Management [73] for details of how this might be done.
+Please see SDK Project Component Management [68] for details of how this might be done.